getvero/vero/README.markdown

     config.async = :thread          # Background thread (default)
     config.async = :delayed_job     # DelayedJob

 **Note:** Background threads are not supported by Ruby 1.8.7 or earlier.
-You must explicitly set `config.async` to either :none or :delayed_job.
+You must explicitly set `config.async` to either `:none` or `:delayed_job`.

+Finally, vero will automatcially choose whether to send requests to your **development** or **live** environment based on your Rails environment.
+You can override this in your initializer:

+    config.development_mode = true # or false

 ## Setup tracking